abner-dos-reis/abner-dos-reis/README.md

 ## ☀️ About Me

-I'm Abner, a Computer Science student at UoPeople and working to become a full-stack developer.
+I'm Abner, a Computer Science student and working to become a full-stack developer.

 - 🚀 Passionate about tech and innovation.
-- 🎓 Pursuing a BSc in Computer Science (UoPeople)
+- 🎓 Pursuing a BSc in Computer Science
 - 📚 Taking Meta Front-End/Back-End (Coursera)
 - 🎓 Taking CS50 (Harvard)
-- 🤝 UoPeople Ambassador, sharing accessible education with the world
+- 🤝 University Brand Ambassador, sharing accessible education with the world

 ---